jajvirta/jajvirta/TDD-sleep.md

 time it took for the person to fall asleep during different times during the day.
 Such measure is called the [multiple sleep latency test](http://www.sleepeducation.com/disease-detection/multiple-sleep-latency-test/overview-and-facts) (MSLT).
-A person with no sleep debt cannot, in fact, fall asleep even during the afternoon dip in alertness.
+For an example, a person with zero sleep debt cannot fall asleep even during the afternoon slump.

 ## Deeper look into the alertness() measure

-A quick glance into our person API reveals that the alertness measurement is actually only a kind of proxy:
+A quick glance into our person API reveals that the alertness measurement is actually only a kind of a proxy:

     float alertness() {
         return normalizeSubjectiveObservationToScale(this.observeAlertness(), 0..10);